mina5alaf/Face-Verification-Django/README.md

 ## User manual:
   ### using Django:
-    1- fork this repo
+    - fork this repo
-    2- clone it on your local machine
+    - clone it on your local machine
-    3- change the working directory to the cloned one using CMD 4- then go to face_verification directory
+    - change the working directory to the cloned one using CMD
+    - then go to face_verification directory
-    5- in the cmd write: python manage.py runserver
+    - in the cmd write: `python manage.py runserver`

   ### using docker
-    1- fork this repo
+    - fork this repo
-    2- clone it on your local machine
+    - clone it on your local machine
-    3- change the working directory to the cloned one using CMD 4- run: docker build -t "WRITE IMAGE NAME"
+    - change the working directory to the cloned one using CMD
+    - run: `docker build -t "WRITE IMAGE NAME"`
-    5- run: docker run "IMAGE NAME"
+    - run: `docker run "IMAGE NAME"`

 ## Request:
   - using Postman (or any other software), send a request in the body